Wandalen/wretry.action/Readme.md

 ### `command`

 The command to run.
-The executor uses only the `bash` shell.
+The executor uses only the default Github shell.
 To run alternative shells, wrap the script.

 **Attend**.
 Action requires defined `action` or `command`.
 If the fields `action` and `commands` are defined simultaneously, then action will throw error.